f1tenth/f1tenth_doc/getting_started/firmware.rst

 	$​ source devel/setup.bash

 Congratulations!
-Your working directory is all set up.
+Your onboard driver workspace is all set up.

+..
 Now if you examine the contents of your workspace, you will see 3 folders (In the ROS world we call them meta-packages since they contain packages): algorithms, simulator, and system.
 Algorithms contains the brains of the car which run high level algorithms, such as wall following, pure pursuit, localization.
 Simulator contains racecar-simulator which is based off of MIT Racecar’s repository and includes some new worlds such as Levine 2nd floor loop.
 Simulator also contains f1_10_sim which contains some message types useful for passing drive parameters data from the algorithm nodes to the VESC nodes that drive the car.
+..
 Lastly, System contains code from MIT Racecar that the car would not be able to work without.
 For instance, System contains ackermann_msgs (for Ackermann steering), racecar (which contains parameters for max speed, sensor IP addresses, and teleoperation), serial (for USB serial communication with VESC), and vesc (written by MIT for VESC to work with the racecar).

 Udev Rules Setup
 -------------------
-When you connect the VESC and LIDAR to the Jetson, the operating system will assign them device names of the form ​``/dev/ttyACMx​``, where x is a number that depends on the order in which they were plugged in.
+When you connect the VESC and a USB LIDAR to the Jetson, the operating system will assign them device names of the form ``/dev/ttyACMx``, where x is a number that depends on the order in which they were plugged in.
 For example, if you plug in the LIDAR before you plug in the VESC, the LIDAR will be assigned the name ``/dev/ttyACM0​``, and the VESC will be assigned ``/dev/ttyACM1​``.
 This is a problem, as the car’s ROS configuration scripts need to know which device names the LIDAR and VESC are assigned, and these can vary every time we reboot the Jetson, depending on the order in which the devices are initialized.

 Fortunately, Linux has a utility named ​udev​ that allows us to assign each device a “virtual” name based on its vendor and product IDs.
-For example, if we plug a USB device in and its vendor ID matches the ID for Hokuyo laser scanners (15d1), ​udev​ could assign the device the name ​``/dev/sensors/hokuyo​`` instead of the more generic ``/dev/ttyACMx​``.
-This allows our configuration scripts to refer to things like ​``/dev/sensors/hokuyo​`` and ``/dev/sensors/vesc​``, which do not depend on the order in which the devices were initialized.
-We will use udev to assign persistent device names to the LIDAR, VESC, and joypad by creating three configuration files (“rules”) in the directory ​``/etc/udev/rules.d​``.
+For example, if we plug a USB device in and its vendor ID matches the ID for Hokuyo laser scanners (15d1), ​udev​ could assign the device the name ``/dev/sensors/hokuyo`` instead of the more generic ``/dev/ttyACMx​``.
+This allows our configuration scripts to refer to things like ``/dev/sensors/hokuyo`` and ``/dev/sensors/vesc​``, which do not depend on the order in which the devices were initialized.
+We will use udev to assign persistent device names to the LIDAR, VESC, and joypad by creating three configuration files (“rules”) in the directory ``/etc/udev/rules.d``.

-First, as root, open ​``/etc/udev/rules.d/99-hokuyo.rules​`` in a text editor to create a new rules file for the Hokuyo.
+First, as root, open ``/etc/udev/rules.d/99-hokuyo.rules`` in a text editor to create a new rules file for the Hokuyo.
 Copy the following rule exactly as it appears below and save it:

 .. code-block:: bash

 	KERNEL=="ttyACM[0-9]*", ACTION=="add", ATTRS{idVendor}=="15d1", MODE="0666", GROUP="dialout", SYMLINK+="sensors/hokuyo"

-Next, open ​``/etc/udev/rules.d/99-vesc.rules​`` and copy in the following rule for the VESC:
+Next, open ``/etc/udev/rules.d/99-vesc.rules`` and copy in the following rule for the VESC:

 .. code-block:: bash

-	KERNEL=="ttyACM[0-9]*", ACTION=="add", ATTRS{idVendor}=="0483", ATTRS{idProduct}=="5740", MODE="0666", GROUP="dialout", SYMLINK+="sensors/vesc"
+	KERNEL=="ttyACM[0-9]*", ACTION=="add", ATTRS{idVendor}=="0483", ATTRS{idProduct}=="5749", MODE="0666", GROUP="dialout", SYMLINK+="sensors/vesc"

 Then open ​``/etc/udev/rules.d/99-joypad-f710.rules​`` and add this rule for the joypad: